rizvansky/biproductive/README.md

 ## RUP Artifact
 [Here](https://docs.google.com/document/d/14AMeCV4WJotkQ8lvZcl2u_bB66lMKmu4/edit?usp=sharing&ouid=109541784549585358096&rtpof=true&sd=true)
-is the link to the RUP Artifact where you can find the list of stakeholders and their roles, functional and nonfunctional requirements, planned features, and other design specifications.
+is the link to the RUP Artifact where you can find the list of stakeholders and their roles, functional and non-functional requirements planned features, and other design specifications.

 ## Contributing
 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further